Fibromyalgia

 What are the causes?

-Although there are several hypotheses so far, the causes of fibromyalgia are not known exactly.
 It is believed that one cause is increased sensitivity and low level of pain tolerance of nerve cells in the spinal cord and brain due to possible chemical changes.
 On the other hand, it is believed that fibromyalgia can be caused by the imbalance of some hormones, such as cortisol, growth hormone, because their insufficiency causes exhaustion, but also low tolerance to pain.

 What are the symptoms?